Hitman (2016 video game): Design

 The major story beats and the destinations were decided by a small group of development leads, after which a team would be responsible for each level's design, rules, targets, and other details to create a self-contained game world.
 The first level the team created, Paris, was the vertical slice for the game; it set the gameplay rules, general level design, and the number of non-playable characters for future episodes.
-According to Elverdem, every level is "fully simulated" and the player is free to explore and observe the behaviours of the AIs.
+According to Elverdem, every level is "fully simulated" and the player is free to explore and observe the behaviours of the AI.
 If the player eliminates a certain NPC, the simulation adjusts itself and continues to function, though it will also react to players' actions.
 The team listened to feedback from playtesters and adjusted the game accordingly.
-For instance, after some playtesters complained about the level being too punitive, the team introduced the concept of escorting, in which NPCs escort Agent 47 back to a public space if he is found trespassing, whereas in the early version the guards would attack Agent 47.
+For instance, after some playtesters complained about the level being too punitive, the team introduced the concept of escorting, in which NPCs escort Agent 47 back to a public space if he is found trespassing, whereas in the early version, the guards would attack Agent 47.

 The team perceived Hitman as a puzzle game with action and stealth elements; they had several major design concepts.
 The first concept was named "Swiss cheese"; according to the team, the term means players would be presented with an ample options, and there were multiple ways to move in and out of a level.
-There are two types of levels in this game; "fortress" refers to an area the player must infiltrate and a "snailhouse" is a level that has a circular design in which players are encouraged to explore the peripheral areas to find ways to access the area in the middle of the map.
-The level Sapienza was developed alongside Paris, and was designed as the "opposite" of it, both in level design layout and aesthetic.
+Regardless of how the player chooses to infiltrate a place, the team made sure that there are no "visual dead ends", and that players will eventually find a new way to progress without needing to backtrack.
+There are two types of levels in this game; "fortress" refers to an area the player must infiltrate, and a "snailhouse" is a level that has a circular design in which players are encouraged to explore the peripheral areas to find ways to access the area in the middle of the map.
+The level Sapienza was developed alongside Paris and was designed as the "opposite" of it, both in level design layout and aesthetic.
 Inspired by Italy's Amalfi coast and the town of Vernazza, the maps feature a snailhouse design.
 Elverdem described this level as the "pinnacle" of the Swiss cheese design because the map has a lot of verticality and the pathways are interconnected, ensuring players will not find a dead end.
 According to designer Jesper Hylling, the team mainly did their location research remotely using Google Images, YouTube and Google Street View.